Both the DPA and the GDPR put further legal obligation on companies with respect to disposing of IT Equipment.

-If your organisation processes personal data, you are responsible for doing so in line with the Data Protection Act 1998.
-Processing, as defined in the Act, includes every aspect of collecting, storing, and modifying this data – and importantly for IT Asset Disposal, also includes destruction of this data.
+If your organisation processes personal data, you are responsible for doing so in line with both pieces of Data Protection Legislation.
+Processing, as defined in the legislation, includes every aspect of collecting, storing, and modifying this data – and importantly for IT Asset Disposal, also includes destruction of this data.

-This means that your organisation retains liability for the information as well as full control over its use, even when a third party data processor (eg an IT Asset Disposal Company) does the processing step that relates to destruction of the data.
-Any data breaches that occur as a result of the IT Asset Retirement process are the Data Controllers responsibility and it is the Data Controller who will be investigated and fined by the ICO.
+This means that your organisation retains liability for the information, as well as full control over its use, even when a third party data processor (e.g. an IT Asset Disposal Company) carries out the processing step that relates to the destruction of data.
+Any data breaches that occur as a result of the IT Asset Retirement process are the Data Controller’s responsibility and it is the Data Controller who will be investigated and fined by the ICO.

 This liability highlights the importance of choosing an IT Disposal partner with great care.

-The Information Commissioner’s Office (ICO) who are responsible for upholding the Data Protection Act has recognise IT Asset Disposal as a major area of weakness for many companies in terms of their data protection obligations.
+The Information Commissioner’s Office (ICO), who are responsible for upholding the DPA and the GPDR, have recognised IT Asset Disposal as a major area of weakness for many companies in terms of their data protection obligations.
 As such, it recently produced guidance notes for organisations that can be found here.

 - Create an IT Asset Disposal Strategy